ddrown/omnia-wifibusy-realtime/README.md

-# Realtime wifi % busy graph
+# Realtime wifi % busy graph for OpenWRT

-This measures each channel's usage, including from other APs on the same channel.
+This measures each wifi channel's usage, including from other APs on the same channel.

 <img src="wifibusy-screenshot.png">